shawndibble/ultima/content/Sessions/9 - The House of Stein.md

 # Key Points

-The Paragon Path opens up to us and we are all able to pick our first one.
+The [[Paragon Paths]] opens up to us and we are all able to pick our first one.